Khoeckman/canvasParticles/README.md

 ## Description

-In an HTML canvas, a bunch of floating particles are drawn that connect with a line when they are close to eachother.
+In an HTML canvas, a bunch of floating particles connected with lines when they approach eachother.
 Creating a fun and interactive background.
 Colors, interaction and gravity can be customized!

 [Demo](#demo)<br>
 [Implementation](#implementation)<br>